taroooyan/bg-wiki/Nano-Operation-Manual.md

 ting.
 Excerpts from website, devices group, app, etc. hopefully in context, usually without attribution.
 Community-edited wiki page. (needs more input, photos, log file, LEDs diagrams, etc.  Please check [??]=unsure*

+Search the web for discussion of questions like: Where did radiation originate – from natural sources (earth and space) or from man-made (medical, military, industrial, nuclear power sources]?
+What is normal background radiation level?
+What is safe level -- for whom, when and where?